AharonShachar/AutoImportResources/README.md

 4. Set the CSV path: line 206: with open('C:\\Resources.csv') as csvfile:

-5. Run the script – look on the console to see the results.
+5. Run the script – look at the console to see the results.